 Women’s Vans Authentic vs Reebok Club C Sizing

-***I took over 20 Vans sizing photos for these Vans Authentic shoes.
+***I took over 20 sizing photos for these Authentic shoes.
 Click here to view the rest of my Vans Authentic sizing photos for women.

-When I compared Vans Slip-On sizing to other types of popular shoes, I found that Vans Slip-On sizing has a snug design.
+When I compared my pair of Vans Slip-Ons to other types of popular shoes, I found that the Slip-On sizing has a snug design.
 Still, most people order their normal sizing for Vans Slip-On (but don’t expect a loose fit).

-Not only did I find Vans Slip-On shoes to run a little bit shorter regarding length, Vans Slip-On (like most types of Vans) has a shallow toe box area.
+Not only did I find Vans Slip-On shoes to run a little bit shorter regarding length, it has a shallow toe box area.
 This shallow toe box helps create a secure fit.

 Despite this snug design, my Vans Slip-On sizing advice is to order your normal shoe sizing unless you prefer a looser fit or need extra space near the toe box.
-You should also use the Vans.com sizing resource linked below which matches your foot size to a proper shoe size:
+You should also use the Vans.com sizing resource linked below which matches your foot size to the right size of shoe:

 Vans Slip-On Sizing Photos for Men